Trees in Camden FAQ

 What can I do if I suspect that a tree has been removed, pruned or damaged without Council approval?

-Contact Council and provide as much information as possible, including the address, contact information, photographs and what work is or has been undertaken will help staff determine if an approval has been provided and follow up if additional information is required.
+Report It or send an email to mail@camden.nsw.gov.au, provide as much information as possible, including the address, contact information, photographs and what work is or has been undertaken will help staff determine if an approval has been provided and will follow up if additional information is required.

 I’m getting solar panels, but the trees are going to cause too much shade.
 Can they be removed?